How to use Ably with React

 Retrieving the Presence set

 To use the Presence capability, you need to assign each client a unique clientId.
 In a production application, this clientId should be returned by your token request endpoint (see Step 3).
-But you can also do this in the call to configureAbly:
+But you can also do this when you create your client instance:

 You can then import and use the usePresence hook.
 It returns an array of standard Ably PresenceMessage objects:

-import { configureAbly, useChannel, usePresence } from "@ably-labs/react-hooks";
+import { AblyProvider, useChannel, usePresence } from "ably/react";

 const [presenceData] = usePresence("channel-name", "optional initial state");